Muirfield/pmimporter/README.md

 ## Issues and Bugs

-* Performance is quite poor.
-It takes me 5 minutes to process a small map on Linux.
-Large maps can easily take days.
-* The only target format implemented is McRegion.
+* PMF1.3 performance is still low and also Entities from this format are **not** imported.
+Note that since there are very few PMF1.3 maps around, this is something that will probably **not** be fixed.
-* Anvil maps are silently truncated to be less than 128 blocks high.
+* When converting Anvil to non-Anvil formats, maps are silently truncated to be less than 128 blocks high, unless.
+Currently Anvil is the only map format that support 256 blocks high worlds.
-  The PocketMine-MP core API only support Y dimensions for 0 to 127.
-* PMF v1.3 maps do not provide valid Entity data so it is ignored.
-* Entity data is a bit dodgy:
-  * Dropped items are currently *not* copied.
-They sometimes crash the client.
-  * PocketMine itself has incomplete Entity support, so things are copied but are usually ignored by PocketMine.
-* Conversion table could be better.
-I am open to suggestions.

 # Todo